altdillon/viscalc/README.md

 # viscalc
-tools for use in calc
+the goal of this app is to be a visual calculator for calc 1&2 students.